ICBCB-2026 Articles

 The 12th INTERNATIONAL CONFERENCE BUILDING CULTURAL BRIDGES (ICBCB)

-SDU University is pleased to announce the 12th ICBCB conference, organised in collaboration with 4th Annual ELIPro Conference.
-The conference is scheduled for 15 – 16 October 2026 in Qaskelen, Kazakhstan.
-This collaborative effort aims to bring together experts and researchers from various fields to share high-quality research on the given topic and provide the opportunity for a research network.
+SDU University is pleased to announce the 12th ICBCB conference, organised and co-hosted by the 4th Annual ELIPro Conference and KIMEP University to be held on 15 – 16 October 2026 in Qaskelen and Almaty, Kazakhstan.
+This collaborative effort has made the event possible.
+The joint initiative aims to bring together experts and researchers from various fields to share high-quality research on the given topic and to foster research networking.

 Advisory Board of the Conference